alecLahr/PointRobotDijkstra/README.md

 # PointRobotDijkstra

-Perform Dijkstra's algorithm and visualize the generated path from start to goal positions, with obstacles avoided using semi-algebraic models.
+Perform Dijkstra's or A* algorithm and visualize the generated path from start to goal positions, with obstacles avoided using semi-algebraic models.
 Ran with Python3.

-This program has three required arguments: the start coordinates, the goal coordinates, and the name of the output video.
-Both pairs of coordinates should follow the form "y,x", including the comma but excluding the quotes, from the top-left corner of the window.
+This program prompts the user for six inputs:
+- The start position (y,x)
+- The goal position (y,x)
+- The "robot" radius (a positive integer)
+- The clearance the robot needs from obstacles (nonnegative int)
+- Whether to use Dijkstra or A*
-The name of the video should just be a simple name with no extension (it will be an MP4 product).
-Example:
+- The name of the video should just be a simple name with no extension (it will be an MP4 product)

-./Runner.py 10,20 100,125 output1
+To run, simply execute Runner.py in a console environment.